The Obsolete Man: Plot

 In a future totalitarian state, Romney Wordsworth is put on trial for being obsolete.
-His professed occupation as a librarian is punishable by death, as the state has eliminated books.
+His professed occupation as a librarian is punishable by death, as the State has eliminated books.
 His faith in God is taken as further proof of obsolescence, as the atheist state claims to have proven God does not exist.
 Following a bitter exchange, the Chancellor finds Wordsworth guilty and sentences him to death within 48 hours, allowing him to choose his method and exact time and place of execution.
 Wordsworth requests that he be granted a personal assassin, who will be the only one who knows the method of his death, and that his execution be televised nationwide from his room at midnight on the following day.
 Although Wordsworth's demand is unprecedented, the Chancellor grants both requests.

 At 11:15 the following night, the Chancellor visits Wordsworth in his now-monitored room, responding to the latter's invitation out of curiosity.
 Wordsworth reveals that he has chosen to die in a bomb explosion at midnight.
 The Chancellor expresses approval until Wordsworth further states that he has locked the door, and the Chancellor will die with him.
-He also points out that, as the events are being broadcast live, the State would risk losing its status in the people's eyes if it chose to rescue the Chancellor.
+He also points out that as the events are being broadcast live, the State would risk losing its status in the people's eyes if it chose to rescue the Chancellor.
 Wordsworth brings out an illegal, long-hidden copy of the Bible, reading Psalm 23 and portions of several other psalms aloud to express his trust in God.

 In the final minute before midnight, the Chancellor breaks down and begs to be let go "in the name of God".
 Wordsworth agrees to do so and gives him the key to unlock the door.
 The Chancellor flees from the room just before the bomb explodes, killing Wordsworth.
 Due to his cowardly display in Wordsworth's room and invocation of God, the Chancellor is replaced by his own subaltern and declared obsolete.
 He protests against this verdict and tries to escape, but the tribunal's attendants overwhelm him and beat him to death.

 Closing narration

 Unusually, Serling appears on camera to deliver the closing narration.

 The Chancellor, the late Chancellor, was only partly correct.
 He was obsolete.
-But so is the State, the entity he worshiped.
+But so was the State, the entity he worshiped.
 Any state, any entity, any ideology that fails to recognize the worth, the dignity, the rights of Man...that state is obsolete.
-A case to be filed under "M" for "Mankind" – in The Twilight Zone.
+A case to be filed under "M" for "Mankind" – in the Twilight Zone.